danaevenhaim/testing-app/testFile.md

-THis is A tEsT filE
+THiS is A tEsT filE

 It has some lines